Facebook advertisers now have the ability to create ads that reach users within Instagram Stories. Here’s what you need to know…

 In the final step above, you may have spotted the potential disadvantages of running ads within Instagram Stories: You can’t promote a link or add text.

 You are limited to a single image or a single 15-second video only.
 Your message is going to come from that creative, and nowhere else.
 You will have no opportunity to send people to your website.

 Ways to Use Facebook Ads in Instagram Stories

 Since there isn’t (currently) an opportunity to send traffic with your Facebook ads in Instagram Stories, this is purely an awareness play.
-And given that the only objective you can (currently) select is Reach, this shouldn’t be a major surprise.
+And given that the only The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. you can (currently) select is Reach, this shouldn’t be a major surprise.